rzfeeser/githubActions-OrderADominosPizza/README.md

 ## Helpful Notes
 - When the Workflow concludes, it creates an artifact of a screenshot taken of the last thing Selenium "saw" before concluding.
 This is valuable for confirming your pizza is on the way, or for troubleshooting.
+- Selenium must be able to "see" an element, or it will fail to find that element.
+Increasing the resolution of the driver fixed lots of issues relating to being able to "find" elements when Selenium was transfered from my Desktop to a container runtime environment

 ## Help & Training